elkarte/Elkarte/.github/README.md

 * Two factor authentication
 * Two built in modern, responsive themes
 * Desktop notifications and number of unread notifications "live" in the favicon of the browser
-* Integrated video embedding for youtube, vimeo and dailymotion
+* Integrated video embedding for YouTube, Vimeo, TikTok and Dailymotion
 * Drag and drop ordering in the administration interface
-* Drag and drop file attachments
+* Drag and drop file attachments with live view
 * Built in image attachment lightbox with swipe/arrow navigation
 * Improved Anti Spam measures
 * Improved password security using industry standards
-* Bad Behaviour built in
 * Automatic combining and minifying of JavaScript and CSS
 * Posting and replying by Email
 * Ajax previews and responses throughout the user interface